 Feta Cheese – Feta cheese gives a salty, tangy, and lemony taste and a lovely soft texture to the salad.
 Choose the feat soaked in brine and not the dry one.

 Dressing – I like to keep the dressing simple and use extra virgin olive oil, lime juice, lime zest, salt, and pepper.
+A little zest goes a long way, do not skip adding it.

 How To Make Watermelon Feta Salad